OnroerendErfgoed/oeblog/posts/2017/whats-a-thesaurus.rst

 In the end, theauri are a means.
 Not an end.
 Our prime concern is managing heritage, not building thesauri.
 But they do help us tremendously in defining what that heritage is, in searching through that heritage and in linking the heritage on our local level to the transnational level.
+If you want to know more about our thesauri, have a look at :ref:`Calling it what it is <movdme2017>`, where we explain how we built them and provide you with some do's and don'ts.